ougi-oshino/The-Nun-Quest/README.md

 You can get Python at https://www.python.org/downloads/

-if you are new to progamming see [Python's Getting Started Guide](https://www.python.org/about/gettingstarted/) I recommend Timothy as a starter python IDE, you can also use VScode and Atom.
+if you are new to progamming see [Python's Getting Started Guide](https://www.python.org/about/gettingstarted/) I recommend Thonny as a starter python IDE, you can also use VScode and Atom.